UCL/research-computing-with-cpp/09distributed_computing/sec01DistributedMemoryModels.md

 - $p_0$ comes before $q_0$, and therefore before $q_1$, $q_1$ etc.
 - We cannot say whether $p_1$ comes before $q_1$ or vice versa.
 Likewise for $r_1$ and $q_1$ and various other pairings.

-This is a key property of distributed systems: in general we can't say in what order _all_ things occurr across independent processes.
+This is a key property of distributed systems: in general we can't say in what order _all_ things occur across independent processes.
 Different processes all run independently and can run a different speeds, or have different amounts of work to do.
 (Lamport's paper goes on to describe the limitations of synchronised physical clocks, and an algorithm for establishing a total ordering across events.
-This total ordering is non-unique, and the partial time ordering is the only ordering enforced by the actual mechanics of the sytem under study.)
+This total ordering is non-unique, and the partial time ordering is the only ordering enforced by the actual mechanics of the system under study.)

 All this is perhaps a lengthy way of saying: **if your processes need to be synchronised for some reason, you need to send messages to do it!**